ericoporto/ags-manual-wiki/Object.md

 *Frame* lets you specify the starting frame, which should be one of the chosen loop's frame.<br>
 Note that for compatibility reasons if direction is eBackwards the animation actually begins with the *previous frame*.
 If you pass frame 0 (the default) then it will begin with the last frame in the loop.

+*Volume* lets you specify the relative volume in percents (0-100) of the frame-linked sounds for the duration of this animation.
+It's 100 by default (which means - unchanged).

 You need to use SetView at some stage before this command, in order to set up the object's current view.